 Step 3.
 We can select another location as the destination path here, and then click Start Backup.

-If we need to restore file backup in the future, open AOMEI Backuper and go Restore tab.
+If you need to restore file backup in the future, open AOMEI Backuper and go to Restore tab.

-Schedule: this option is for regular backup (daily, weekly, and monthly) and backup style (full backup, incremental backup, and differential backup).
+- Schedule Backup: this option is for regular backup (daily, weekly, and monthly).

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.